heidelpay/jtl-payment-extension/README.md

 Payment extension for JTL Shop

 ## NOTICE
-This extension is currently under development, please use the current extension version 111 from https://dev.heidelpay.de/jtl
+To use this extension please create a folder named 'heidelpay_standard' in includes/plugins/ and paste the downloaded files there.

+Documentation can be find at https://dev.heidelpay.de/jtl

 ## Currently supported payment methods: